 German Aviation Tax is not to be confounded with the landing and passenger charges paid through the handler to the airport operator.
 The competent authority administering the tax is the main customs office of the district in which the operator or its fiscal representative are based.
 Operators based outside Germany but within the European Union and not supported by a fiscal representative are administered by the main customs office of the district from which the first chargeable flight departed.

 Who is liable for German Aviation Tax?

-Taxable are commercial aircraft operators only.
-Non-commercial operations are exempt.
+Taxable are flights operated for compensation.
+This even includes owner flights operated by management companies.
 Departures following a tech stop on German soil or a forced landing after taking off from a German airport are exempt.
 Several passenger exemptions apply.
-For instance, children below the age of two or flight crew members are outside the scope of the tax.
+For instance, children below the age of two or active flight crew members are outside the scope of the tax.